cgnetswara/TransDataCollectionBackend/README.md

 Note: Make sure you are using correct python and pip versions all along installation

-* Set the ALLOWED_HOSTS
+* Set the `ALLOWED_HOSTS`:<br />
     We have already included all the possible hosts which are neccessary to run the django app along with android app on localhost.
-If you want to add any other address (like a network address), please add that in the ALLOWED_HOSTS variable in `projectBackEnd/projectBackEnd/settings.py`.
+If you want to add any other address (like a network address), please add that in the `ALLOWED_HOST`S variable in `projectBackEnd/projectBackEnd/settings.py`.

     Note: Host `10.0.2.2` is necessary to let the android emulator to access the django app on localhost